relaycorp/awala-endpoint-android/README.md

-# relaynet-endpoint-android
+# awaladroid: High-level library for Android apps implementing Awala endpoints

-High-level library for Android apps implementing Relaynet endpoints
+Please refer to the [Android codelabs](https://codelabs.awala.network/?cat=android) to learn how to use this library.